chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 I populated these two files from the following [Cosmos DB Quickstart Template](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.documentdb/cosmosdb-sql)

-For my use case the defaults are fine
+For my use case the defaults are fine, I am going to be externalizing the Cosmos Resource Group, Cosmos Account Name, Cosmos Region, Cosmos Database Name and Cosmos Container Name.
+There are may other parameters that we can externalize (pricing sku, partition key, througput etc... ) however for the sake of this guide that is required.
+These parameters will allow you to deploy a Cosmos DB and container to persist Azure Pet Store Orders in any Azure Region of choice using values you specify.

 azuredeploy.parameters.json: